John-Abbott-College/6P3-Notes/labs/dev-env-setup/index.md

 ## Finished early?

-Try to complete more of the bash bandit game!
+- Try to complete more of the bash bandit game!
 We will be returning to this in future labs, so your time won't be wasted.
+- If you haven't already, set up creating and storing a GitHub Personal Access token on your developer environment using `pass` (see [the github course notes](/lectures/github-basics/index) for more details.)

 ## Rubric